taggedzi/project_template/README.md

 What is included in this project:

-* Basic support for Python2 and Python3.
+* Basic support for Python3.
 * Basic setup.py template with descriptions
 * PyTest (pytest.ini)
 * Tox (tox.ini)